Kelvin950/ticketing/README.md

 - [MySQL](https://www.mysql.com/) -  An open-source relational database management system
 - [Redis](https://redis.io/) -Redis is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.

-- [Docker](https://www.docker.com/) - A platform for developing, shippinh and running applications
+- [Docker](https://www.docker.com/) - A platform for developing, shipping and running applications
 - [Kubernetes](https://kubernetes.io/) -  An open-source system for automating deployment, scaling, and management of containerized applications
 - [Ingress NGINX](https://kubernetes.github.io/ingress-nginx/) - NGINX Ingress Controller for Kubernetes
 - [Skaffold](https://skaffold.dev/) - Handles the workflow for building, pushing and deploying applications